Goring Village Hall

 This project began in late October 2015 and completed in late July 2016.

 The Goring Village Hall clock tower is an iconic local landmark in the village.
 The tower itself was erected in 1899 as part of the original 'Church Hall' building.
 The clock was added in 1929.
 Since then there have been some repairs to the woodwork and some patching of the lead.
 It is believed that the tower was mostly covered in the original lead which means that it was 115 years old and had begun to leak.
 The time had come to replace all of the lead and do any necessary repairs to the timbers so that we can enjoy the structure for many further years.
 This was also a good opportunity to refurbish the clock faces, service the mechanism and align the hands as well as re-guild the weather vane.
-The leak was discovered in October 2015 and the decision was made to cover the tower with scaffolding to protect it while a full survey and estimates were prepared.
-There were several 'surprises' along the way as the original design was, it seems, never intended to be fully waterproof.

 The 2016 Trustees decided that some design changes were necessary to protect the building from long term damage.
-The refurbished tower 'look' is slightly different, but much improved for it's long term future.

 On Tuesday 1st December 2015 John Clark & his scaffolders arrived to erect two platforms and a roof structure to protect the hall from further water ingress and to allow contractors to inspect and then repair the tower.